Taylor Heinicke

-Taylor Heinicke (/ˈhaɪnɪki/ HIGH-nih-kee; born March 15, 1993) is an American professional football quarterback.
-He played college football for the Old Dominion Monarchs and signed with the Minnesota Vikings as an undrafted free agent in 2015.
-Heinicke has also been a member of the New England Patriots, Houston Texans, Carolina Panthers, Washington Football Team / Commanders, Atlanta Falcons, and Los Angeles Chargers of the NFL.
+Taylor Heinicke (/ˈhaɪnɪki/ HIGH-nih-kee; born March 15, 1993) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Old Dominion Monarchs and joined the NFL as an undrafted free agent in 2015, having played with Minnesota Vikings, New England Patriots, Houston Texans, Carolina Panthers, Washington Football Team / Commanders, Atlanta Falcons, and Los Angeles Chargers.

-For three consecutive seasons while with Washington, Heinicke saw play.
-In 2020, he replaced an injured Alex Smith during a Wild Card playoff game against the Tampa Bay Buccaneers.
-Heinicke later started most of the 2021 season following an injury to Ryan Fitzpatrick, setting the NFL record for most completions by a quarterback in his first three starts.
-He also started the majority of the 2022 season after an injury to Carson Wentz.
-Heinicke has been cited as an underdog by teammates, fans, and the media due to his ability to lead teams to wins, despite a perceived lack of size and natural arm talent.
+Heinicke saw play for three seasons with Washington.
+In 2020, he replaced an injured Alex Smith by starting during the Wild Card Round against the Tampa Bay Buccaneers.
+Heinicke later started most of the 2021 season following an injury to Ryan Fitzpatrick, setting an unofficial NFL record for most completions by a quarterback in his first three starts.
+Heinicke also started the majority of the 2022 season after an injury to Carson Wentz.
+Heinicke was cited as an underdog due to his ability to lead teams to wins despite the perceived lack of prototypical size and arm talent.

 Early life

 Taylor Heinicke was born on March 15, 1993, in Lawrenceville, Georgia.
 His father is Brett Heinicke.
-Heinicke played football under head coach Kevin Reach at Collins Hill High School in Lawrenceville, Georgia, where he was an all-state selection as a junior after guiding Collins Hill to a 10–4 record and a trip to the Class AAAAA semi-finals.
+Heinicke played football under head coach Kevin Reach at Collins Hill High School in Lawrenceville, where he was an all-state selection as a junior after guiding Collins Hill to a 10–4 record and a trip to the Class AAAAA semi-finals.
 As a senior, Heinicke was named the Old Spice National Player of the Year in the state of Georgia.
 The award is presented annually to 50 high school varsity football athletes.
 He was also the Gwinnett Daily Posts Offensive Player of the Year after his record season when he threw for 4,218 yards, the second most in state history, and 44 touchdowns, which is the third-best ever in Georgia, setting Gwinnett County single-season records for passing yards and touchdowns.
 Heinicke threw for over 300 yards in nine games and also ran for 354 yards on 77 carries along with a pair of touchdowns.
-Following his senior season, Heinicke was invited to play at the North/South All-Star Football Classic, where he collected 254 yards and three touchdowns en route to MVP honors after helping the North to a 22–0 victory over the South.
+Following his senior year, Heinicke was invited to play at the North/South All-Star Football Classic, where he collected 254 yards and three touchdowns en route to MVP honors after helping the North to a 22–0 victory over the South.
 He appeared on the reality TV show The Ride, which featured high school quarterbacks competing for a spot in the U.S. Army All-American Bowl.